MTV's Busted

-MTV's Busted is a reality TV show that depicts young adults (mostly students in college) getting arrested and penalized by police.
+MTV's Busted is a reality television series that depicts young adults (mostly students in college) getting arrested and penalized by police.
 Most arrests are for alcohol-related crimes, such as drunk driving and underage drinking.
 Arrests for possession of marijuana are also common.
 Busted began airing in summer 2008.
-The stories are shown from the officers' point of view with the arrested's video commentary added in.
+The stories are shown from the officers' point of view with the arrestee's video commentary added in.

 In September 2008, the show's film crews were present during a tasering incident, which resulted in a 19-year-old young man dying at the hands of police in Lincoln, Nebraska.